Marconi-Stem/Firewalker/README.md

-# How To Make The Gemma Firewalker Protective Lights
+# How To Make The Firewalker Protective Lights

 ???
 9 AM -12 PM, Aug 5-7, 2025, Marconi Summer STEM course

 The *'Firewalker' Protective Lights* is a set of colorful flashing lights that may be placed on a bike helmet or sewn to the front or back of a coat.

-# 1. Introduction

-The *'Firewalker' Protective Lights* uses the [Gemma M0](https://learn.adafruit.com/adafruit-gemma-m0) (a small microcontroller) and a string of multi-colored leds aligned on a strip.
-The LEDS are called the [NeoPixels](https://learn.adafruit.com/adafruit-neopixel-uberguide/the-magic-of-neopixels?embeds=allow).

-## Making the *Firewalker Protective LEDs*

-To prepare our *Firewalker Protective LEDs* we have X steps:

-1. Join Scratch and Learn Programming Basics
-2. Download & Install Windows driver
-3. Download & Install .UF2
-4. Download & Install Thonny
-5. Download & Install Circup
-6. Setup Python on your computer,

-## 2. We will need:
+## 2. We Need:

 | Quantity | Part |
 | :-: | :-: |